to star items.

 Short abstract

 Bark beetle outbreaks contributed to a massive dieback of spruce in Germany.
-This proposal examines the insect’s role in timber material flows.
-Framed as disaster, it drives uncertainty yet prompts shifts to more diverse forests and reconsideration of agency beyond external human planning.
+This workshop examines the insect’s role in timber material flows.
+Framed as a disaster, it drives uncertainty yet prompts shifts to more diverse forests and reconsideration of agency beyond external human planning.

 Long abstract